FrankTaylorLieder/otail/README.md

 ## Operation

-The TUI opens with two panels: the top one displays the full log file (content pane), the lower one displays a filtered view (filtered pane, empty to start with as no filter is specified).
-You can switch focus between the panels (`TAB`) and move around the contents.
+The TUI opens with two panes: the top one displays the full log file (content pane), the lower one displays a filtered view (filtered pane, empty to start with as no filter is specified).
+You can switch focus between the panes (`TAB`) and move around the contents.
 Key bindings (below) are reminiscent of VIM.

-The file contents are displayed without wrapping, one file line per screen line.
+The file content is displayed without wrapping, one file line per screen line.
 You need to scroll left/right to see content off the screen.

 To change the filter expression press `/` which opens up a dialogue box to add or change the filter expression (a regex).
 When applied, any line that matches